 Isabella: When does the next bus leave?

-Public Servant: There’s one leaving for Alabama in half an hour.
+Public Servant: Let’s take a look here.
+Yes, ma’am, one leaves for Alabama in half an hour.

 After that, Alabama gets to look after Isabella and her fatherless, discipline-less, genderless brats.

-Announcements are made and advertised in all media that in six months all welfare will cease, without exception.
+Announcements are made and advertised in all media that in six months, all welfare will cease without exception.
 Those wishing to continue receiving benefits in another state are invited to obtain bus tickets, available immediately.
 The community learns that new laws will begin when welfare disappears.
 Begging and vagrancy will be illegal and punishable by severe, strike-one mandatory prison sentences and fines.
-Leaflets are handed out to bums, billboards explain the message, and posters go up all around homeless areas.
+Leaflets are handed out to bums, billboards explain the message, and posters go up around homeless areas.
 TV and radio blare the information out constantly.
-Newspapers have full page ads.
+Newspapers have full-page ads.
 Nobody can use the excuse they did not know.

-After six months all welfare ceases, without exception.
-Latecomers can call a number for more information, see it online or go into a government office for advice.
+After six months, all welfare ceases without exception.
+Latecomers can call a number for more information, see it online or visit a government office for advice.
 They receive the option of bus tickets to other states.
-Police arrest those still living on footpaths, along with demonstrators who break the law and damage property or attack police.
+Police arrest those still living on sidewalks, and demonstrators who break the law and damage property or attack police.
 The rules are strict.
-All footpath gremlins that remain go to prison for at least six months.
+All sidewalk gremlins that remain go to prison for at least six months.
 Instead of giving them a ‘hotel’ for that time, they are put on chain gangs to do hard labor like road building.
 Government passes new laws that prevent snowflake judges from being soft on the culprits.
-By the time they do six months hard labor most will leave the state and never come back.
-Few, if any, will return to the footpath.
+When they do six months of hard labor, most will leave the state and never return.
+Those who do will never go back to the footpath.

 Within months the State will revitalize.
-Footpaths will be clean and free of bums.
-Pedestrians and tourists will walk along without being molested or catching third world diseases.
+Sidewalks will be clean and free of bums.
+Pedestrians and tourists will walk along without being molested or catching third-world diseases.
 Saved taxes would amount to a fortune, bringing the government coffers back into the black.
 Crime would plummet, and law and order would prevail.
 Society would never look back.
 Meanwhile, all other states would have to take an increase in their welfare recipients.
 Some would start campaigning to copy you.

 Eventually, all states would eliminate welfare, and America would be great again.

 So – who will start the ball rolling?
-Who has the guts and the honesty to admit this is what is needed?
+Which State leader has the guts and the honesty to admit this is what is needed?
 Whoever that is, such service would stand them in good stead for a future role as POTUS.